advancedresearch/advancedresearch.github.io/blog/2023-10-28-hegeleans-russelleans-and-wittgensteineans.md

 ```

 All normal congruent functions are tautological congruent, but not all tautological congruent functions are normal congruent.
+For example, if you want to reason about randomness, you need to reason about functions that are tautological congruent but not normal congruent.

 ### What Wittgenstein did